When Heather O'Neil's mum was diagnosed with dementia, art helped to bring purpose back to her life. Here are five of their favourite activities.

 My step dad suffers from heart failure and is often unwell, so when mum’s memory really started to decline in 2014 I felt the time had come for them to move closer to me.
 As well as cleaning, cooking and shopping, the most important thing I do for my mum is to schedule quality time with her every day for crafts and music.

 My mum has always been a very creative person and she passed on her love of arts and crafts to me.
 I graduated in 1984 with a degree in Art & Textile Design, but for many years my art was put on the back burner.
-It only resurfaced when I discovered how invaluable art therapy could be for those with memory problems.
+It only resurfaced when I discovered how invaluable art could be for those with memory problems.

-Of course what works for one person may not work for another, but art therapy has helped my mum to live a meaningful life, staying happy and engaged despite her condition.
+Of course what works for one person may not work for another, but art has helped my mum to live a meaningful life, staying happy and engaged despite her condition.
 Here are five of her favourite activities!

 1. Paper flower making